shnupta/blog/content/posts/weekly-post-challenge.md

 This year, Ben has taken on a challenge, as he describes it:

-"*The goal of this website is to try and explore as many of these ideas as I can.
+> The goal of this website is to try and explore as many of these ideas as I can.
 I'm not one for new year's resolutions, but I do seem to get into a habit of setting goals around my birthday.
 I turned 25 on May 17th 2020, and my goal for my 25th year on earth is to try at least one of these tiny project ideas a week and see what happens.
-If they can make some money too, that'd be great.*"
+If they can make some money too, that'd be great. - [Ben Stokes](https://tinyprojects.dev/)

 I thought - what a great idea.
 Ben also mentions that he was inspired by [Alex West](https://www.alexwest.co/) so I took a look at his site too.
 I noticed that Alex actually writes a post **every single day** as well as weekly and monthly posts.